rob-coaching/js-dates-fullstack-guide/README.md

 - adding +1 gets us the next day => 31
 - setDate SETS / updates the day on the date => from 30 to 31
 - setDate also checks if we reached the next month. e.g. when we are at day 31, it will go to day 01 and also increases the month!
 Same if we reached the end of the year
-- but setDate converts the date to a TIMESTAMP (=> so a gibberish number like that 12034040404000)
-- we need to convert this number back to a date object with "new Date( theNumber)"
 - and there we go: Finally we got a date object for the next day

 And now we can compare if a date is between the given day and the next day: